 The first thing the physical therapist did was evaluate my flexibility and pain points in my feet and legs.
 He also analyzed my walking and indicated that he saw my heel lifting up too early as I walked, which was causing a strain on the back of my foot.
 He said my calf muscle was too tight and was causing the back of the foot to pull up too soon.

 So he prescribed a series of treatments (for pain, swelling, and inflammation), as well as a series of exercises and stretches to help stretch the calf muscles and build up some additional strength.
 The idea of loosening the calf muscles was to prevent the heel from pulling up too soon, thus reducing that pressure on my Achilles.

-To help reduce the inflammation and calm the area, an ultrasound therapy was applied for about 5-10 minutes each session.
+To help reduce the inflammation and calm the area, ultrasound therapy was applied for about 5-10 minutes each session.
 Ultrasound therapy is used to increase blood flow around the area to help reduce swelling and speed healing.
 The vibrating sound waves can travel deep into the tissue, creating gentle heat.
 The heat increases the blood flow to the area, which in turn delivers oxygen and nutrients and removes cell wastes.
 The deep heat also helps relieve pain, inflammation, and muscle spasms.
-Not only is the treatment completely painless, it’s quite enjoyable and you feel great for a few hours after the procedure.
+Not only is the treatment completely painless, but it’s also quite enjoyable and you feel great for a few hours after the procedure.

-The following 17 second video clip gives you a basic idea of what this procedure looks like:
+The following 17-second video clip gives you a basic idea of what this procedure looks like:

 In addition to the non-diagnostic ultrasound, I also received electrical stimulation therapy.